sdclibbery/bmt/README.md

 * Indicate some notion of volume velocity?
 * velocity of how volume is affecting price movement measure speed of price change and multiply by volume??
+* Candle graphs
 * Can set 'take profit' order and adjust its price
-* Candle graphs
-* Options to adjust stoploss : move up/down, make trailing?
 * Can half close open position